-1. Are prior internal control questionnaires and auditors' Yes□ No□ recommendations available?
-2. Have recommendations of prior reports on internal controls Yes□ No□ been implemented?
-3. Is a complete and current chart of accounts, listing all Yes□ No□ accounts and their respective account numbers, available?
-4. Is there an accounting policy and procedure manual?
-Is it up Yes□ No□ to date?
-5. Is a current edition of this manual available?
-Yes□ No□ 6.
-Is the accounting system using a double-entry bookkeeping Yes□ No□ method?
-7. Have the findings of external auditors been reported to the Yes□ No□ Vestry?
+1. Are prior internal control questionnaires and auditors' recommendations available?
+Yes No 2.
+Have recommendations of prior reports on internal controls been implemented?
+Yes No 3.
+Is a complete and current chart of accounts, listing all accounts and their respective account numbers, available?
+Yes□ No 4.
+Is there an accounting policy and procedure manual?
+Is it up to date?
+Yes No 5.
+Is a current edition of this manual available?
+Yes No 6.
+Is the accounting system using a double-entry bookkeeping method?
+Yes No 7.
+Have the findings of external auditors been reported to the Vestry?
+Yes No